Our vision, objectives and priorities

 The Lancashire and South Integrated Care Board was formally established as a new statutory body on 1 July 2022, replacing the former eight clinical commissioning groups across Lancashire and South Cumbria.

-The role of the ICB is to join up health and care services, improve people's health and wellbeing, and tackle inequalities in outcomes, experience and access across Lancashire & South Cumbria.
+The role of the ICB is to join up health and care services, improve people's health and wellbeing, and tackle inequalities in outcomes, experience and access across Lancashire and South Cumbria.
 We also oversee how money is spent and make sure health services work well and are of high quality.

 ICB strategic objectives